rooxie/omdb-php/README.md

 }
 ```

-Should the API return a valua with a wrong format `InvalidResponseException` will be thrown.
+Should the API return a value with a wrong format, the `InvalidResponseException` will be thrown.

-In all the other cases `ApiErrorException` will be thrown.
+In all the other cases the `ApiErrorException` will be thrown.